liijunwei/notebook/README.md

 + Find patterns and make template dirs, standardize/automate your workflow with shell(...), you may will benefit from automation and earn more efficient hours
     + ["Spend 30 minutes each day improving something about your process (automate the thing you repeat the most) or environment (editor, shell, OS, etc)." --- Zenspider](https://www.zenspider.com/ruby/2012/09/career-advice.html)
 + Git provides rich information, you may develop scripts to analyze your `notebook` repo
++ Seperate your life and work notebook repo